-Olden is the senior family physician at Pacific Crest Family Medicine.
-He also serves as the chief medical information officer and medical director for utilization and quality for Yakima Valley Memorial Hospital.
+Olden is the founder and senior family physician at Pacific Crest Family Medicine.
+He also serves as the Director for Physician Quality and Performance Improvement for Virginia Mason Memorial Hospital in Yakima.
 He is a clinical instructor in family medicine for the University of Washington School of Medicine and Pacific Northwest University of the Health Sciences.

-Olden, a descendant of the Yakama Indian Nation, practiced with the Indian Health Service on his home reservation from 1984 to 1995.
+A descendant of the Yakama Indian Nation, Olden practiced with the Indian Health Service on his home reservation from 1984 to 1995.
 Following his IHS practice, Olden joined the faculty of the Central Washington Family Medicine Residency and completed a faculty development fellowship at the University of Washington.

-Olden has been involved with the AAFP at the national and state level.
+He has been involved with the AAFP at the national and state level.
 He has served on numerous commissions and committees, including as the physician liaison for business and marketing for the AAFP’s Maternity Care and Patient Safety Program.
-He is the immediate past chair to the advisory board for ALSO and the Care Team OB Patient Safety Program in Maternity Care.
+Olden is the immediate past chair to the advisory board for ALSO and the Care Team OB Patient Safety Program in Maternity Care.

-Olden earned his Bachelor of Science degree in zoology from the University of Washington.
-He earned his medical degree from the University of Washington School of Medicine, Seattle, in 1981.
-Olden completed a residency in family medicine at the Oregon Health Sciences University, Portland, in 1984.
+Olden earned his Bachelor of Science degree in zoology from the University of Washington in Seattle.
+He earned his medical degree from the University of Washington School of Medicine, Seattle.
+Olden completed a residency in family medicine at the Oregon Health Sciences University.

 He is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.
 Olden also maintains a Certificate of Added Qualification in Geriatrics from the American Board of Family Medicine.